rumca-js/Django-link-archive/README_search.md

  - suggests games, movies, various things.
 Filtering is limited to expected duration, upload date.
 I cannot filter game trailers vs movie trailers.
  - there are many ads in search now
  - some trailers are suggested several times at youtube, from various channels.
 At my setup I have only several youtube channels, which does not spam with same trailers

-## Domains

-When browsing the internet much of stuff is hosted somewhere.
-Today I found multiple things hosted on github.
-A thought occurred: this is not hosted by individuals, therefore it is 'a property' by github, and 'is managed' by github.

 # Other analysis of search and algorithms